 - Directions: Use maps of the area and let the students direct each other to local places of interest.
 If you have an interactive whiteboard, use Google maps to show these places, or to demonstrate giving directions

 - Crime: While using a newspaper to read an article discuss a crime is quite common, why not use a video clip instead?
-There are loads of different crimes series that you can utilise (CSI, Law and Order, for example) and there’s no need to use an entire episode.
-Rather use a short clip which summarises the crime.
-The students can then debate who the perpetrator and the motive is, which can be confirmed with another clip
+There are loads of different crimes series that you can utilise (CSI, Law and Order, for example).
+There’s no need to use an entire episode.
+Use a short clip which summarises the crime.
+The students debate who the perpetrator and the motive is, which can be confirmed with another clip

 - Family: Nothing beats bringing your own family photos to a lesson on family or relationships, but again you could turn to technology to provide a stimulus.
 There are a number of famous families who have TV shows (the Simpsons, the Kardashians) which you could show clips of in order to prompt a discussion on family.
 Or you could use a celebrity family that your students are familiar with to stimulate vocabulary or conversation